Gen Z protests in Asia: Corruption and distrust

 In several countries, Generation Z has expressed the view that political leadership is dominated by gerontocratic elites who are perceived as disconnected from younger generations.
-Public institutions are often seen as ‘bastions of well-connected insiders’ focused on preserving power rather than addressing youth concerns.
+Public institutions are often seen as "bastions of well-connected insiders" focused on preserving power rather than addressing youth concerns.
 This has contributed to what analysts describe as a crisis of confidence, with many young Asians regarding their governments as lacking transparency and accountability.
 According to the United Nations Development Programme, the rise in youth activism has emerged as a response to this erosion of trust, with young people demanding a greater role in shaping decisions that affect their future.
-The UNDP further observes that governments’ failure to incorporate youth perspectives or respond to their grievances diminishes institutional credibility.
+The UNDP further observes that governments' failure to incorporate youth perspectives or respond to their grievances diminishes institutional credibility.
 In contexts where governance is perceived as ineffective or unjust, and formal avenues for redress appear inaccessible, protest has become a key means for Generation Z to demand accountability and reform.

 Precursor protests

+Thailand

+The 2020–2021 Thai protests stemmed from democratic and economic regression since the 2014 Thai coup d'état and encompassed issues such as human rights abuses, political corruption scandals, distrust of the 2019 general election, expansion of royal prerogative and lèse-majesté.
+The protests, including calls for constitutional amendment, ultimately failed after a "severe" state of emergency was declared in Bangkok from 15 to 22 October 2020 with the street protests largely dying down.
+The Thai government created an unelected House of Lords and the Constitutional Court ruled that proposing a reform of the monarchy is unconstitutional and amounts to acting to overthrow it.